How to Use GA4 Explorations Report for E-commerce Analysis

 Gary Spagnoli

-Types of Reports you can Build
+Types of reports you can build in GA4 Explorations Reports

 There are 7 types of exploration techniques you can use based on your needs.
 We'll save a detailed explanation of each technique for a future blog post.
 For now, here's a brief overview.